ZaferZ/EventAPI/README.md

 **`PATCH /api/event/{id}`**

 #### 📌 Description
 Updates an existing event.
-Only the event creator can update.
+Only the event creator and an admin can update.

 #### 🔹 Path Parameters
 | Name | Type | Required | Description |